luispizzilopes/luispizzilopes/README.md

 - 👀 I'm interested in learning different programming languages and software development.

-- 🌱 I'm learning C, C#, JAVA and Progress 4GL (OpenEdge) programming language.
+- 🌱 I'm learning C, C#, JAVA and JavaScript programming language.

 - 📫 How to reach me: